bcit-ci/CodeIgniter/user_guide_src/source/general/creating_drivers.rst

 .. note:: In order to maintain compatibility on case-sensitive
 	file systems, the Driver_name directory must be named in the format returned by ``ucfirst()``.

+.. note:: The Driver library's architecture is such that
+	the subclasses don't extend and therefore don't inherit properties or methods of the main driver.